oektomo/currentMeterSTM32/README.md

 # Current Meter

 This project are created as a current meter in ZXCT1009
-we activate the UART and ADC
+activate 2 ADC to read current and voltage. then, calculate the discharge or recharge transistor duty cycle. perhaps we need to see MOSFET and trying timer as PWM. we activate the UART and ADC
+remove timer stdperiph source file from disabled filter.

 - [x] Enable the UART
 - [x] Enable the ADC free running
 - [x] Trying single conversion